 During the intense rituals designed to induce the delivery of an adult, the child undergoes a death experience to awe and jolt the soul into maturity.
 Throughout this symbolic gestation period, the child learns about adult tribal and religious life, and their reappearance into the community is often accompanied by body modifications to emphasize the reincarnation into an adult body—circumcision, scarification, tattooing and/or a tooth removed.

 In the vision quest, the quester enacts a death experience during the ritual.
-After the resurrection, he or she returns with an original or refreshed vision of life, and may take a new name or dress a new way.
+After the rebirth, he or she returns with an original or refreshed vision of life, and may take a new name or dress a new way.

 Another way to view this change is that death in these stories and rituals is the death of the ego or self.
 This is a goal in all religions and mythologies and should be a goal for all of us.